rolodoom/placesapp-frontend/README.md

 ## Usage

+### Basic Usage

+After downloading, simply edit the HTML and CSS files included with `dist` directory.
+These are the only files you need to worry about, you can ignore everything else!
+To preview the changes you make to the code, you can open the `index.html` file in your web browser.

+### Advanced Usage

 Clone the source files of the theme and navigate into the theme's root directory.
 Run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
-You can view the package.json file to see which scripts are included.
+You can view the `package.json` file to see which scripts are included.

-## Available Scripts
+#### npm Scripts

-In the project directory, you can run:

-### `npm start`
+- `npm run build` builds the project - this builds assets, HTML, JS, and CSS into `dist`

-Runs the app in the development mode.\
+- `npm run build:assets` copies the files in the `src/assets/` directory into `dist`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+- `npm run build:pug` compiles the Pug located in the `src/pug/` directory into `dist`
+- `npm run build:scripts` brings the `src/js/scripts.js` file into `dist`
+- `npm run build:scss` compiles the SCSS files located in the `src/scss/` directory into `dist`
+- `npm run clean` deletes the `dist` directory to prepare for rebuilding the project
+- `npm run start:debug` runs the project in debug mode
+- `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

+You must have npm installed in order to use this build environment.

 ## Bugs and Issues